 Dolby audio-visual technologies were in eight Oscar-winning films this year including best sound mixing and editing for Bohemian Rhapsody and best cinematography for Roma.

-There are now over 200 Dolby Cinema installs worldwide and Dolby have committed to an additional 200 sites worldwide.
-There are now more than 4,800 Atmos-enabledled cinema screens in 90 countries.
+There are now over 200 Dolby Cinema installs worldwide and Dolby has committed to an additional 200 sites worldwide.
+There are now more than 4,800 Atmos-enabled cinema screens in 90 countries.

-The Odeon Luxe Leicester Square was the first Dolby Cinema in the UK and has now been followed by the second location in Leeds.
+The Odeon Luxe Leicester Square was the first Dolby Cinema in the UK and has now been followed by the second location in Leeds and a third location in Manchester's Trafford Centre.

-Odeon and Dolby have planned a further six Dolby Cinemas around the UK over the coming months and years.
+Odeon and Dolby have planned several further Dolby Cinemas around the UK over the coming months.

 - Dolby Vision projection - dual HDR RGB laser system